 Is it a smart move?
 Let’s admit it.
 Facebook is an ageing company.
 It has become like a part of our furniture.
 It is just there.
-It is on the defensive due to privacy issues.

 Facebook whistle blower Haugen has not helped matters either.
 The core momentum and energy levels are declining.
 The company needed a booster shot.

 It is well timed also.
 Timing is everything in business.
 The company has allocated billions of dollars to promote the new brand.
 They will be ready to spend disproportionate amount to prove that their decision is right.
 The sheer amount of intense promotion and excitement will drive up the stocks.

 “Today we are seen as a social media company, but in our DNA we are a company that builds technology to connect people, and the metaverse is the next frontier just like social networking was when we got started,”